 On 5 November 2021, the Company completed the sale of its Rolls-Royce Civil Nuclear Instrumentation and Control business.
-During the year, the Company received £3,509,000 as a result of an adjustment to the consideration paid.
+During 2023, the Company received £3,508,000 as a result of an adjustment to the consideration paid.
+No such payment has been received in 2024.

-Notes to the Financial Statements for the year ended 31 December 2023 (continued)
+Notes to the Financial Statements for the year ended 31 December 2024 (continued)